symfony/symfony-docs/reference/formats/message_format.rst

 Selecting Different Messages Based on a Condition
 -------------------------------------------------

-The curly brace syntax allows to "modify" the output of the variable.
+The curly brace syntax allows you to "modify" the output of the variable.
 One of these functions is the ``select`` function.
 It acts like PHP's `switch statement`_ and allows you to use different strings based on the value of the variable.
 A typical usage of this is gender: